Updates

 ✍ Mains Practice Question

-Discuss the constitutional and political challenges involved in redistributing Lok Sabha seats based on the 2011 Census.
-Analyze the implications of the proposed increase in Lok Sabha strength on federalism and democratic representation in India.
+Discuss the constitutional and political implications of redistributing Lok Sabha seats based on the 2011 Census.
+Analyse the benefits and risks associated with lifting the seat allocation freeze and increasing the Lok Sabha strength to 850 members.

 250 Words15 Marks